hsnlab/nffg/README.md

 $ sudo -H pip install networkx
 ```
 ### Optional
-To install nffg_lib globally, use the following command in the project root:
+To install the nffg files globally, use the following command in the project root:

 ```bash
 $ sudo -H pip install --upgrade .